 And Al Franken, you know, I'm not talking to him, just gets in my face and just starts losing it to the point I can't even talk to my friend.

-I'm like, ask Rush, ask leave me alone.
+I'm like, ask Rush, ask, leave me alone.

 I'm here to see my friend.

-Anyway, finally I just get sick of it.
+Anyway, finally, I just get sick of it.

 I say, Barry, nice to see you.

-Hopefully we can catch up again soon.
+Hopefully, we can catch up again soon.

 And I start walking out the door, and this lunatic is following me.

-I mean I seriously stalking, and he's getting louder and screaming to the point I walk out in the hall, security sees this guy stalking me, and they had to surround him and call a code, and they throw him out of the building.
+I walk out in the hall, security sees this guy stalking me, and they had to surround him and call a code.

 And that's how nuts he is.

-Then we saw the Leanne Tweeden picture.
+And we saw the Leon Tweeden picture.

 There was no ambiguity when that picture came out.